orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 <div className="infobox-blue">
   <h4>Ecological Dynamics</h4>
   <p>
-    At its core, Ecological Dynamics views every player as a <strong>dynamic system</strong> that continuously adapts to their surroundings.
+    At its core, it views every player as a <strong>dynamic system</strong> that continuously adapts to their surroundings.

-Movement isn’t something stored in the brain and executed on command — it *emerges* in real time as players interact with defenders, space, and task demands.
+Movement isn’t something stored in the brain and executed on command — it <strong>emerges</strong> in real time as players interact with defenders, space, and task demands.
 Skill, therefore, is not the memorization of a technique — it’s a <strong>functional adaptation</strong> to a constantly changing environment.
   </p>
 </div>